suryakarmakar/nodejs-programming/README.md

 The key point here is that Node.js does not wait for these asynchronous operations to complete.
 Instead, it registers a callback function and moves on to executing the next line of code.
 At this point, the event loop starts running.

+--

-3. The Event Loop Phase -
+3. The Event Loop Phase:

 The Event Loop is the heart of Node.js — it is a mechanism that constantly checks if there is any work to be done (callbacks to be executed).